Listed building

 The Forth Bridge, designed by Sir Benjamin Baker and Sir John Fowler, which opened in 1890, and is now owned by Network Rail, is designated as a Category A listed building by Historic Environment Scotland.

-In the United Kingdom, a listed building (Note: adeilad rhestredig, foirgneamh liostaithe, togalach clàraichte.) is a structure of particular architectural or historic interest deserving of special protection.
+In the United Kingdom, a listed building (Note: adeilad rhestredig, foirgneamh liostaithe, togalach clàraichte.) is a structure of particular architectural or historical interest deserving of special protection.
 Such buildings are placed on one of the four statutory lists maintained by Historic England in England, Historic Environment Scotland in Scotland, Cadw in Wales, and the Historic Environment Division of the Department for Communities in Northern Ireland.
 The classification schemes differ between England and Wales, Scotland, and Northern Ireland (see sections below).
 The term has also been used in the Republic of Ireland, where buildings are protected under the Planning and Development Act 2000, although the statutory term in Ireland is "protected structure".

 A listed building may not be demolished, extended, or altered without permission from the local planning authority, which typically consults the relevant central government agency.
 In England and Wales, a national amenity society must be notified of any work to be done on a listed building which involves any element of demolition.

 Exemption from secular listed building control is provided for some buildings in current use for worship, but only in cases where the relevant religious organisation operates its own equivalent permissions procedure.
 Owners of listed buildings are, in some circumstances, compelled to repair and maintain them and can face criminal prosecution if they fail to do so or if they perform unauthorised alterations.
 When alterations are permitted, or when listed buildings are repaired or maintained, the owners are often required to use specific materials or techniques.

 Although most sites appearing on the lists are buildings, other structures such as bridges, monuments, sculptures, war memorials, milestones and mileposts, and the Abbey Road zebra crossing made famous by the Beatles, are also listed.
 Ancient, military, and uninhabited structures, such as Stonehenge, are sometimes instead classified as scheduled monuments and are protected by separate legislation.
 (Note: Buildings designated as both listed structures and as scheduled monuments are not uncommon.
 Windsor Castle in England, and Raglan Castle in Wales are two such examples.)
 Cultural landscapes such as parks and gardens are currently "listed" on a non-statutory basis.